xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [05/2026] I have joined the **DSIT/UKRI AIRR User Advisory Group (UAG)** as a core member.

-[04/2026] Our paper [DualTTrack: Improving Information Flow Consistency in Multi-Object Tracking via Dual-Track Matching and Recovery](https://www.sciencedirect.com/science/article/pii/S0306457326002347) has been accepted by Information Processing and Management.

-[03/2026] Our paper "[FusionCounting: Robust visible-infrared image fusion guided by crowd counting via multi-task learning](https://arxiv.org/abs/2508.20817)" has been accepted by **IEEE Transactions on Multimedia**.

 [03/2026] I was awarded an **<span style="color: red;">NVIDIA Academic Grant</span>** as **<span style="color: red;">PI</span>**.

 [02/2026] A **<span style="color: red;">Marie Sklodowska-Curie Postdoctoral Fellowship</span>** application (Horizon Europe) hosted by me has been awarded.
 The MSCA fellow will join my lab shortly.

 [01/2026] Invited to give talks at Zhongshan Hospital (Fudan University) and Shanghai Jiao Tong University.

-[01/2026] Our paper "[Three-stage progressive modality reweighting and interaction framework for robust RGB-T tracking](https://www.sciencedirect.com/science/article/abs/pii/S0950705126001966)" has been accepted by **Knowledge-Based Systems**.

-[01/2026] Our paper "[Towards a robust adversarial patch attack against RGB-T crowd counting](https://www.sciencedirect.com/science/article/pii/S0031320326001123)" has been accepted by **Pattern Recognition**.

-[01/2026] Our paper "[Multi-view pedestrian detection via residual mask fusion and cosine similarity-based passive sampler for video surveillance systems](https://www.sciencedirect.com/science/article/abs/pii/S0167739X2600018X)" has been accepted by **Future Generation Computer Systems**.

-[01/2026] Our paper "[MCIVA: A Multi-View Pedestrian Detection Framework with Central Inverse Nearest Neighbor Map and View Adaptive Module](https://www.sciencedirect.com/science/article/pii/S1566253526000217)" has been accepted by **Information Fusion**.

 [01/2026] Welcome Yanlong to join my lab as a PhD student!
 Yanlong is fully funded by a QUEX (UQ-Exeter) joint PhD studentship.